Places > Theodore Roosevelt Presidential Library

 Smart irrigation

-To support plant establishment, RES is overseeing one of our subcontractors, Razor Edge Landscaping, in the installation of a carefully balanced irrigation system intended for phased use over the first three years.
+To support plant establishment, we worked with Razor Edge Landscaping to install a carefully balanced irrigation system intended for phased use over the first three years.
 The green roof features 15-inch soil depths, which is remarkably deep for a rooftop system.
 The roof incorporates advanced soil moisture retention layers that reduce the need for supplemental irrigation as the vegetation becomes established.

 Collaboration in conservation

-The TRPL is a highly collaborative endeavor involving world-class partners including Snøhetta, JE Dunn Construction, Confluence, JLG Architects, and Aloha Landscaping.
-RES’s role as subcontractor focuses on bringing ecological performance to the forefront of this iconic development.
+The TRPL is a highly collaborative project involving world-class partners including Snøhetta, JE Dunn Construction, Confluence, JLG Architects, and Aloha Landscaping.
+RES’s role as subcontractor focuses on bringing ecological performance to the forefront of this historical monument.